naval200/pumpfun-defi-kit/debug/README.md

 The scripts create a complete test environment with:
 - 20 user wallets (no SOL, just for testing)
 - Initial token distribution to 10 wallets
-- Batch operations testing with transfers
+- Send and sell operations testing with transfers
+- SOL transfer operations testing
+- Buy and SOL transfer operations testing
 - Comprehensive testing with mixed operation types
 - Detailed logging and reporting